madsbuch/blog/_posts/2015-12-20-100-days-of-fibonacci-day-5-spreadsheet.md

 Fibonacci number.

 I have written that this method is dynamic programming using tabulation.
-The reason for this is that i assume this being a pre-calculated table of Fibonacci numbers.
+The reason for this is that I assume this being a pre-calculated table of Fibonacci numbers.
 When one has this table she can quickly look up the number she needs for further calculation.
 There might be other classifications of this technique using other reasons.

-As usual the file is in my Fibonacci snippet folder and can be found [here](https://github.com/madsbuch/snippets/blob/master/fibonacci/fib.ods).
+As usual, the file is in my Fibonacci snippet folder and can be found [here](https://github.com/madsbuch/snippets/blob/master/fibonacci/fib.ods).

 # Spreadsheets as Programs